Skip to content

 Target of Opportunity (ToO) proposals are for observations of transient and/or rare phenomena with specific or unspecific objects based on clear observational strategy, such as nearby supernovae, Gamma-Ray Burst follow-up, etc.

-ToO Proposals should be submitted in the same manner as Normal Program proposals, while clarifying which Subaru instruments can be used to perform the ToO observations and how much time will be required.
+ToO proposals should be submitted in the same manner as Normal Program proposals, while clearly specifying which Subaru instruments will be used to perform the ToO observations and how much observing time will be required.

 3. Requirement